COMET: Co-Optimization of a CNN Model using Efficient-Hardware OBC Techniques: Evaluation of the OBC-GEMM Module

-\subsection{Evaluation of the OBC-GEMM Module}
+\section{Evaluation of the OBC-GEMM Module}

-For evaluation purposes, we discuss the FPGA implementation results corresponding to the accuracy outcomes for input bitwidth $B_1 = 16$ while varying the weight bitwidth $B_2$; however, the analysis could be further expanded to include $B_1 = 8$.
-The proposed OBC-GEMM module naturally supports operands with asymmetric quantization under Scheme~A and Scheme~B, as described in Section~II.
-In this study, we fix the input bit-width at $B_1 = 16$ and vary the weight bit-width $B_2$ according to the accuracy results shown in Fig.~\ref{fig9}.
-The case of $B_2 = 4$ with $B_1 = 16$ under Scheme~A is omitted due to significant accuracy degradation, but the corresponding $(16,4)_{B}$ configuration is retained to highlight Scheme~B’s behavior when weights are aggressively quantized.
+For evaluation, we present the Xilinx ZCU106 results of the OBC-GEMM module with input bitwidth $B_1 = 16$ while varying the weight bitwidth $B_2$; the same analysis can be extended to $B_1 = 8$.
+Input feature maps, weights, and biases are preloaded into on-chip RAM, and the outputs are written back to the same memory.
+The proposed OBC-GEMM supports asymmetric quantization under Scheme~A and Scheme~B, as described in Section~II.
+The selected bitwidth combinations in Fig.~\ref{fig10} are primarily motivated by accuracy considerations, which are analyzed in the next section.
+In particular, the $(16,4)_{B}$ configuration is retained to illustrate the behavior of Scheme~B under aggressive weight quantization, whereas the $(16,4)$ configuration under Scheme~A is omitted due to severe accuracy degradation.

 Under asymmetric quantization, both proposed schemes follow $B_1 > B_2$.
 In Scheme~A, the SA unit operates for $B_1$ clock cycles corresponding to the input bits, while the partial products of the weights are generated using efficient hardware techniques, reducing arithmetic complexity and overall hardware resource usage.
 In contrast, Scheme~B (Fig.~\ref{fig3c}) bit-slices the weights with bit-width $B_2$ through a PISO for address generation, while inputs in OBC form are used to generate the LUT data.
 Here, the data remain in the SA unit for $B_2$ clock cycles, enabling faster output, but the wider LUT data ($B_1$ bits) increase logic utilization and power consumption.
 The $(16,4)_{B}$ case illustrates this trade-off in its most extreme form: very short SA operation but significantly wider LUT paths.

 After integrating the Split and Hybrid LUTs and implementing both schemes, the results are summarized in Fig.~\ref{fig10}.
 To evaluate the effect of timing constraints, we vary $B_2$, and $K$ at two operating frequencies: 50~MHz and 200~MHz.
 At 50~MHz, the designs meet timing with minimal replication, while at 200~MHz additional logic and routing are required to satisfy stricter constraints.
 Under both conditions, Scheme~A and Scheme~B exhibit consistent resource--performance trade-offs, and the choice of $(B_1,B_2)$ directly governs efficiency.
-The detailed effects on LUT usage, FF count, and power are discussed below.
+The detailed effects on LUT usage, FF count, and power consumption are discussed below.